 Bonobos are known for their complex social structures, in which females take charge.
-They’re not the only primate with an important mother-child relationship (recall the orangutan mothers Tania spotlighted).
+They’re not the only primate with an important mother-child relationship (recall the orangutan mothers we featured earlier).
 However, the vital role of female bonobos extends beyond the family – it structures the social hierarchy of the entire community.
 Though female bonobos are physically smaller than the males, they band together in numbers to keep order, relying on their close social bonds.
 The most high ranking member of any troop is always female and relationships among females determine rank, making this matriarchal society unique among apes.

 Bonobos have what is known as a “fission-fusion” society.
 They are animals that live together in numbers, but their societies only increase in size up to a point.
 After all, though there is strength in numbers, at a certain point multitudes become unwieldy.
 So in fission-fusion societies, once the group size increases sufficiently, smaller groups will break off to become independent and seek their own territory.

 In the case of bonobos, young females leave the community they were born and raised in to find new groups and settle down in one.
 In particular, older females in the community play a key role in these decisions, and they are the important individuals to forge relationships with when a bonobo joins a new group.